Have the right projects & initiatives been chosen?

 How effectively are individual projects & initiatives being managed?

-When strategy fails it is because of the failure of specific projects and initiatives.
-If follows that to make strategy work, organizations must improve the way that individual projects and initiatives are run.
+When strategy fails it is because of the failure of specific critical projects and initiatives.
+It follows that to make strategy work, organizations must improve the way that individual projects and initiatives are run.

 The application of these simple health-checks to key strategic priorities could go a long way to predicting which ones are likely to struggle or succeed:

-By mechanics we don’t mean the latest project management technique or software, but rather that most essential element – an effective team that is empowered to make any particular project happen.
+By mechanics we don’t mean the latest project management technique or software, but rather that most essential element – an effective team that is st up for success and empowered to make any particular project happen.